realpython/discover-flask/7-transcript.md

 Again, after creating the test server, call the login route, then ensure that the text Please Login is part of the response.

+Test again.

 And it passes.

 Why do you think that it's important to test the actual data rather than just a 200 reponse.
-Well, if you think about it, we don't know anything about the data returned if we jusg return a 200.
+Well, if you think about it, we don't know anything about the data returned if we test for a 200 response.
 It could be JSON.
 Or for all we know, it could be an entirely different page because we rendered the wrong template.
+So, if we test for actual text from the template, then we know that right template was rendered.

 **